Cold Climate Gardening

 Like a lot of biennials, it’s a pretty small plant the first year and shoots up dramatically the second year.
 I had tried to pull all the small plants I could find last fall, but I obviously had missed quite a few, which were now blooming for all they were worth.

-This photo shows the first of two wheelbarrowfuls we collected.
+The photo above shows the first of two wheelbarrowfuls we collected.
 I also had Lachlan pull up all the dock (Rumex obtusifolius) we came across, even though we both knew it would be a futile effort in terms of permanent eradication.
 Unless the soil is extremely loose, which is not likely with our clay, I have never pulled up a mature dock plant unless the soil was saturated, which normally only happens during late mud season, when the ground is finally thawed but still full of the recently melted snow.
 Even so, they were big plants full of almost ripe seed and it was good to be rid of them.

-• 1 Judith Miller // Jun 23, 2004 at 12:17 am
+Judith Miller June 23, 2004, 12:17 am

 Alas, the same is true here with knapweed.
 In dispair and glee I am going to mow the yard with the tractor tomorrow (brushmower) as my lawnmower won’t start and the lovely rain has made lovely weeds.
 At least, I’m sure they think so.
 I had the weed patch up by the road sprayed but it is too dicey here around the gardens to do so.
 It’s time to thistle, too, but that will have to wait until Sunday or so; they’re not blooming yet anyway.